krhoda/wasm_webworker_example/README.md

 No, just a little convoluted.
 The key here is pre-building the workers with an exposed webpack config so that all the WASM and WebWorker weirdness is all squared away, before plain-old-CRA imports them via functions.

 ### I want to make my own!
 Well, you could be lazy, just clone this repo, delete the `.git` folder, run `git init`, and tweak as needed.
 That's what I do.
 But if you really want to get your hands dirty, here are the key lines of the source.
-The goal is to create a generator function for usage in React allowing the following usage:
+The goal is to create a generator function for usage in React allowing for the following:
 ```javascript
 const demoWorker = makeDemoWorker();
 ```